HR-CMGT/MGDD-unity/README.md

 - [Download Unity](https://unity3d.com/get-unity/download)
 - Create a new project in Unity.
 Choose 2D
-- Download the zip file from this repository and place the files from the zip in your project folder
+- Download the zip file from this repository.
+Place the Assets folder in your game project, overwriting the old Assets folder.

 #### Adding your own graphics
 - Drag some of your own textures into the textures folder in Unity